Microlight Flying or Flights in South Africa.

 Microlights can generally cover a fair distance (from Pretoria to Nelspruit to give you an example), so you can enjoy literally hours of soaring the skies and taking in the breathtaking views.
-With schools and centres in Durbanville (Cape Town), Lamberts Bay, Oudtshoorn and Hermanus, you can enjoy breathtaking ocean views and possibly even migratory whales if the time of year is right.
-Training is also offered in the Kalahari so you can enjoy game watching from a different point of view, as well as in areas such as Natal, Hoedspruit, over the Drakensburg and beyond, all offering spectacular views.
+With schools and centers in Durbanville (Cape Town), Oudtshoorn and Hermanus, you can enjoy breathtaking ocean views and possibly even migratory whales if the time of year is right.
+Training is also offered in the Kalahari so you can enjoy game watching from a different point of view, as well as in areas such as Natal, Hoedspruit, over the Drakensburg, and beyond, all offering spectacular views.

-During the 1970s and 80s many people sought an affordable way of flying.
-Aviation authorities set up definitions of lightweight, low-speed aircrafts that could be subject to minimum regulation.
+During the 1970s and 80s, many people sought an affordable way of flying.
+Aviation authorities set up definitions of lightweight, low-speed aircraft that could be subject to minimum regulation.
 This resulted in the development of the microlight, although weight and speed limit varied from country to country.
-In the early years’ of microlight development safety records were dismal due to the fragile nature of the aircraft.
+In the early years’ of microlight, development safety records were dismal due to the fragile nature of the aircraft.
 As the design was improved upon, pilot error was shown to be the cause behind most microlight accidents.
-As a result, many countries require a microlight license or certificate, which is endorsed by pilot’s organisations.
-All of the microlight schools affiliated with Dirty Boots are registered and will have you flying microlight aircrafts in no time!
+As a result, many countries require a microlight license or certificate, which is endorsed by pilot organizations.
+All of the microlight schools affiliated with Dirty Boots are registered and will have you flying microlight aircraft in no time!